Fisttrumppump (FTP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fisttrumppump Historical Price

-According to the latest data gathered on Fisttrumppump live price page, the current price of Fisttrumppump is 0.068802USD.
-The circulating supply of Fisttrumppump(FTP) is 1.00M FTP , giving it a market capitalization of $68.80K.
+According to the latest data gathered on Fisttrumppump live price page, the current price of Fisttrumppump is 0.07064USD.
+The circulating supply of Fisttrumppump(FTP) is 1.00M FTP , giving it a market capitalization of $70.64K.

 The Fisttrumppump Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FTP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.